 Exiting the Mass Pike just outside of Boston put us on the most annoying section of road in all of New England.
 Massachusetts Route 128.
-This was the route that ran around the outskirts of the greater Boston area.
-It has since been mostly replaced with Interstate 95, but in 1957 it was a heavily traveled four-lane highway that was nearly always under construction and usually limited to one travel lane in each direction for much of its length during the official Massachusetts construction season, which is every day of every month between March and November.
-Before the invention of orange rubber cones, lane closures were marked with kerosene burning road torches that closely resembled the little black bombs aimed at eliminating Inspector Clouseau depicted in all those Pink Panther movies.
+This was the road that ran around the outskirts of the greater Boston area.
+It has since been mostly replaced with Interstate 95, but in 1957 it was a heavily traveled four-lane highway that was nearly always under construction, usually limited to one travel lane in each direction for much of its length during the official Massachusetts summer road building season.
+Which is every day of every month between March and November.
+Before the invention of orange rubber cones, lane closures were marked with kerosene burning road torches.
+Those closely resembled the little black bombs aimed at eliminating Inspector Clouseau depicted in all those Pink Panther movies.
 With all the windows lowered and a forward speed of about eleven miles per hour, the smell from all those torches would have been overwhelming had it not been for dad’s trusty Camel cigarettes’ ability to counteract all that black kerosene smoke.

 So much for beating the weekend traffic.

-The distance from the end of the Mass Pike to Kittery, Maine was about 70 miles, but on any given Saturday morning during summer, it might take upwards to two hours to traverse it.
-The roundabout on U.S. Route 1 at Portsmouth, New Hampshire would generally have about a five-mile backup by 11:00 AM on Saturday.
+The distance from the end of the Mass Pike to Kittery, Maine was about 70 miles.
+On any given Saturday morning during summer, that might take upwards to two hours to traverse it.
+The roundabout on U.S. Route 1 at Portsmouth, New Hampshire would generally have about a five-mile backup by 11:00 AM.
 Once through the sadistic maze of circling traffic at Portsmouth, we were able to wait our turn to cross the Piscataqua River that separates New Hampshire from Maine.
-The river was then spanned by a thirty-year-old, narrow bridge that had been designed to accommodate an occasional Model T. The cost to cross was all of $.10, which meant that in another 237 years the two states would collect enough in tolls to replace the structure with a bridge that would be built high enough to allow something larger than a birchbark canoe to pass beneath it without first stopping all the traffic above and then raising the center section between the two massive towers like an elevator until the road deck was far enough into the sky to allow a ship to pass beneath it.
-Raising and lowering the middle span could be a full fifteen to twenty minute process depending on the size and speed of the watercraft that required passage on the river below.
+The river was then spanned by a thirty-year-old, narrow bridge that had been designed to accommodate an occasional Model T. The cost to cross was all of $.10, which meant that in another 237 years the two states would collect enough in tolls to replace the structure with a new bridge.
+One that would be built high enough to allow something larger than a birchbark canoe to pass beneath it without first stopping all the traffic above and then raising the center section between the two massive towers like an elevator until the road deck was far enough into the sky to allow a ship to pass beneath it.
+Raising and lowering the middle span could be a full fifteen-to-twenty-minute process depending on the size and speed of the watercraft that required passage on the river below.